cyriltso/spotify_songs/README.md

 This is a personal project that aims to satisfy different goals :
   1. Analysis of the user's favorite music types based on his playlists
   2. Discover who are his favorite artists
-  3. Able to create a playlist recommander system based on previous playlists' tracks

-This project also aims to help to improve my personal skills on Unsupervised Learning techniques such as the Clustering and on Recommanders System algorithms but also to make me improve on building a Data Science project from scratch (from the Data Acquisition to Storytelling).
+This project also aims to help to improve my personal skills on Unsupervised Learning techniques and knowledges but also to make me improve my proficiency on building a Data Science project from scratch (from the Data Acquisition to Storytelling).

 ## 2. Collecting the data